 We are a clinical-stage oncology-focused company applying our proprietary dynamic tumor targeting platform to develop differentiated therapies.
-Our nanopharmaceutical product candidates consist of proprietary polymers that are covalently linked to anti-cancer therapeutics, or payloads.
-We believe these nanopharmaceuticals dynamically target tumors by exploiting the leakiness of new blood vessels in tumors as an entry portal into tumor tissue, followed by active uptake into tumor cells and the sustained release of the anti-cancer payload inside the tumor cells.
+Our nanoparticle-drug conjugate product candidates consist of proprietary polymers that are covalently linked to anti-cancer therapeutics, or payloads.
+We believe these nanoparticle-drug conjugates dynamically target tumors by exploiting the leakiness of new blood vessels in tumors as an entry portal into tumor tissue, followed by active uptake into tumor cells and the sustained release of the anti-cancer payload inside the tumor cells.

 We have devoted substantially all of our resources to our drug discovery and development efforts, including conducting clinical trials for our product candidates, protecting our intellectual property and the general and administrative support of these operations.
 To date, we have generated no revenue from product sales.
 We expect that it will be several years before we commercialize a product candidate, if ever.
-Through March 31, 2014, we have funded our operations primarily through \$84.2 million in proceeds from the sale of shares of our convertible preferred stock, \$10.0 million in proceeds from borrowings under our loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital, and \$17.3 million in proceeds from our sale of convertible promissory notes.
+Through June 30, 2014, we have funded our operations primarily through \$84.2 million in proceeds from the sale of shares of our convertible preferred stock, net proceeds of \$59.9 million from sales of our shares to the public, \$17.3 million in proceeds from our sale of convertible promissory notes, and \$10.0 million in proceeds from borrowings under our loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital.

 We have never been profitable and have incurred significant operating losses since our incorporation.
-As of March 31, 2014, we had an accumulated deficit of \$101.4 million.
-We incurred net losses of approximately \$2.9 million for the three months ended March 31, 2014 and \$5.6 million for the three months ended March 31, 2013.
+As of June 30, 2014, we had an accumulated deficit of \$108.8 million.
+We incurred net losses of approximately \$7.4 million and \$4.9 million for the three months ended June 30, 2014 and 2013, respectively, and \$10.3 million and \$10.5 million and for the six months ended June 30, 2014 and 2013, respectively.

-We expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future, as we attempt to advance our product candidates from discovery through preclinical studies and clinical trials, and as we seek regulatory approval for, and eventually commercialize our product candidates.
+We expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future, as we advance our product candidates from discovery through preclinical studies and clinical trials, and as we seek regulatory approval for, and eventually commercialize, our product candidates.
 Our net losses may fluctuate significantly from quarter to quarter and from year to year.
 We will need to raise additional capital in the future to support our expenses and operating activities.